Exporting to HTML can be a useful way of displaying your data:

 The AQT export file uses four styles:

 odd / even rows.
-AQT uses seperate styles for odd and even rows in the HTML table.
+AQT uses separate styles for odd and even rows in the HTML table.
 This enables you to use a two-color display for the results.

 If your data has LOBs (such as images) AQT can export these to separate files and create hyperlinks to them.
 See Exporting LOBs for more on this.

-If AQT sees that a column value starts with http:// it will assume that this is a url and will create a hyperlink to that address.
+If AQT sees that a column value starts with http:// or https:// it will assume that this is a url and will create a hyperlink to that address.